alaineman/PowerGrid/README.md

 ![PowerGrid](http://i.imgur.com/I8SAxWT.png)

-PowerGrid is an extension on RSBot that aims to completely replace faulty or inefficient classes and methods with a completely new suite of classes and tools to make scripting much easier and less frustrating.
+PowerGrid is a bot platform that aims to provide a comprehensive suite of classes and tools to make scripting much easier and less frustrating than with the existing clients.

 ## PowerGrid functionality ##
 PowerGrid offers a completely new travelling system that allows the user to walk to any location in the Runescape world, while also using available teleports and shortcurs to get to the destination in the fastest possible way.